 – You should still be able to flush the toilet by pouring water in the commode tank or directly into the bowl.

 – Do off-grid cooking in the garage, some well-ventilated area or outside under a roof overhang.
 You can use your propane barbecue outdoors for most of the cooking your family needs.
-If it’s not windy and just snowing, you can set up a 10 ft canopy over the cooking area and bundle up.
-My favorite outdoor, all-purpose cooker is the Camp Chef Propane Cooker with cast iron dutch ovens.
+If it’s not windy and just snowing, you can set up a 10-foot canopy over the cooking area and bundle up.
+My favorite outdoor, all-purpose cooker is the Camp Chef Propane Cooker with cast iron Dutch ovens.
 Some folks like to set up their Coleman Camp Stove when the power goes out.
 You must take care to ensure that any cooking you do is in a well ventilated area.
 Be downright paranoid about carbon monoxide poisoning and you’ll keep your family safe.

 – Seal up your freezer tight and do NOT open it until over 24 hours have gone by.
 That will keep food frozen as long as possible – at some point, when the temps inside the freezer start to rise, you can move food outdoors if it’s under 32 degrees and store in coolers.
 Check out this article for best information about temperatures for food safety.
 My family does a lot of outdoor cooking, so we’re comfortable in that scenario, and when the power goes out, we cook up the cold food first.
 It’s not a bad way to spend the time, and the whole family can get involved.
 Your storage food pantry will come in handy if you’re off the grid for more than a few days.